-Neck massage techniques include movements to release of muscles in the neck and shoulders, but it is also helpful for those who suffer from tension headaches, eye strain, migraines, sinusitis, and chronic neck pain .
+Neck massage techniques include simple stretches and movements to release muscles in the neck and shoulders, and it is also helpful for those who suffer from tension headaches, eye strain, migraines, and chronic neck pain .

 Techniques often includes massage of shoulders, upper arms, neck, scalp and facial muscles.
 It can be given to treat pain conditions such as TMJ, and pulled or injured muscles.

 Treatment is often given with a series of trigger point release movements using thumbs, fingertips, palms of hands and fists.
 Occasionally, a therapist may use flat warm massage stones to facilitate release in the muscles, or cold stones if inflammation appears in neck muscles.

 Typically, the therapy will start with massage to the shoulders, upper chest, and back of head.
 The work will eventually include deeper pressure, usually at the base of the skull.

 Kneading techniques will be used to encourage blood flow to the muscles and help them begin to relax.
 This may include gentle grasping and holding of the muscles for a few seconds at a time.

 Seated chair massage is a good way to get neck massage on a regular basis, if you have access to a therapist who has a chair massage business either in an office building or salon.
 It can also be more financially reasonable to pay $15 for a 15-minute seated chair massage twice per week than $60 for a one hour massage once per week.